 “In addition to the fact that it’s not all that fair, it also involves a risk that the same obstructions may occur which would replicate the previous obstructions.
 Looking at it this way, the council is actually unelectable forever,” said another ANO MP, Patrik Nacher, criticizing the announcement of new elections for the television council.

 The amendments to the act on Czech Television and the act on Czech Radio, however, envisage other significant changes.
 Not only the decisions of the councillors themselves, but also their election or dismissal by the Parliament should be subject to judicial review.
 The review would be carried out by the Supreme Administrative Court.

 In addition, the acts also address the issue of sustainable funding of Czech Television and Czech Radio.
 The Act on radio and television license fees proposes to insert a procedure for adjustment of fees so that they are automatically increased on a regular basis by the current inflation rate announced by the Czech National Bank for a specific calendar year.

 The draft act is now undergoing final examination and Senator Smoljak claims that public service media “have priority”.
 Whether this will remain the case in light of all the gigantic problems awaiting the new government – from COVID-19 and the national debt to expensive energy – remains to be seen in the coming months.

 This piece is part of a content series on threats to independent media in Central Europe in collaboration with leading independent media in the region.
+Any viewpoints expressed in these articles do not necessarily represent the views of IPI.
 Read more.